bitsbakery/callme/readme.md

 If you store a subscription in a member variable of the `Subscription` type, then subscription is unconditional and always takes place in a member initializer list of one of constructors, so there is no such problem as possible double subscription.

-If subscription logic runs after constructors and you anticipate a possible double subscription, you have to guard against it using any means external to `Event<...>`.
+If subscription logic runs after constructors and you anticipate possible double subscription, you have to guard against it using any means external to `Event<...>`.
 For example, if a subscription is stored in `std::optional<Subscription>`, the guard might be like:

 ```cpp
 Event event;